 Why Sales Forecast Accuracy Matters

-The sales forecast is one of the most important processes in any company.
+The sales forecast is not only one of the most important processes in any company, it's the heartbeat of revenue operations.
 It determines how the company invests and grows.
 Based on that number, the company allocates budget, distributes headcount and plans for the future, defining how much marketing can spend, how sales can scale and what gets invested back into the product roadmap.

 If you over-forecast and miss your number, the company sees less revenue than expected which can lead to layoffs or downsizing.
 Alternatively, exceeding your forecast can be equally bad for business.
 That unexpected revenue could have been put to good use had the team known about it.

 Ultimately, when the sales forecast isn’t accurate or can’t be trusted, it’s impossible to make investments with confidence.

 So we all agree sales forecasting accuracy is critical to growing with confidence, but is the best sales forecasting method really to not forecast at all?
 Well, of course forecasting is a critical activity that determines the roadmap of the company, but what if you weren't spending time on all of the things you typically associate with a sales forecast and, instead, focus on the behaviors required to hit your number?
 What are the behaviors the world’s leading sales teams do to hit their number?
 Let’s look at three of them.